Flu deaths prompt warnings from victims' families as outbreak continues

 The fourth-grader's death was a result of “Flu type B that was complicated by pneumonia,” a medical examiner confirmed to Fox 61 two days after the boy's death.

-Dr. Bryan Luizzi, superintendent of New Canaan Public Schools, sent a letter home to parents memoralizing Mallozzi and urging students to get the flu vaccine recommended by the Center for Disease Control (CDC).
+Dr. Bryan Luizzi, superintendent of New Canaan Public Schools, sent a letter home to parents memorializing Mallozzi and urging students to get the flu vaccine recommended by the Center for Disease Control (CDC).

 “Nico was a wonderful, enthusiastic, outgoing boy who was known school-wide for his high spirits, limitless energy and quick smile,” Luizzi wrote in the letter, which was posted on the school’s website Monday.
 “We will miss Nico terribly, and will always cherish our memories of him as a vibrant, fun-loving boy.”